cldwalker/datomico/README.md

        db/transact!))
 ```

-Note that `create-tx` provides `:db/id` which is a tempid you can use to associate it to other entities
+Note that `create-tx` provides `:db/id` with a tempid you can use to associate it to other entities
 in the same transaction.

 ## Dynamic Binding